tayganr/purviewlab/modules/module04.md

 [< Previous Module](../modules/module03.md) - **[Home](../README.md)** - [Next Module >](../modules/module05.md)

+## :loudspeaker: Introduction

+A Glossary is an important tool for maintaining and organizing your catalog.
+It is used for capturing domain knowledge of information that is commonly used, communicated, and shared in organizations as they are conducting business.
+You build your glossary by defining new terms or importing a term list and then applying those terms to your assets.

+When implementing your Glossary it is important to think about how you would like to structure your business terms and definitions.
+For example you could use hierarchies and align these with business domains such as: Finance, Marketing, Sales, HR, etc. You could think of naming standards or introduce term templates for capturing additional information about your business metadata.
+You could also use relationships for linking business terms, such as Acronyms, Related terms and Synonyms.
+These relationships could help to avoid creating  terms with duplicated names.

 ## :thinking: Prerequisites

 * An [Azure account](https://azure.microsoft.com/en-us/free/) with an active subscription.
 * An Azure Azure Purview account (see [module 01](../modules/module01.md)).

-## :loudspeaker: Introduction

-A glossary is an important tool for maintaining and organizing your catalog.
-You build your glossary by defining new terms or importing a term list and then applying those terms to your assets.

 ## :dart: Objectives